josecspereira/Invoice-Xpress/README.md

 - List all sequences or a specific one

 TODO
-- Add missig useful methods, like edit customer
+- Add missing useful methods, like edit customer
 - Add option system to make syntax clearer
-- Add cachinc for sequences and customers so we can save some api calls (that seem to take longer than they should)
+- Add caching for sequences and customers so we can save some api calls (that seem to take longer than they should)